South of Scotland Championships: History

 South of Scotland Championships was first held in the early 1880s on the grass courts of Beechgrove Lawn Tennis Club in Moffat in Southern Scotland.
 No tournament was held in the years 1895-1907 due to Moffat being the host for the Scottish Lawn Tennis Championships.
 The championships ran as part of the international worldwide tour until 1967.

-Since no longer a part of the worldwide tennis tour a smaller South of Scotland Championships tournament is still held at Beechgrove Tennis Club in Moffat.
+Since no longer a part of the worldwide tennis tour a smaller South of Scotland Championships tournament is no longer held at Beechgrove Tennis Club in Moffat due to the lack of support from the club.
+It has been moved to the nearby Dumfries Tennis Club, who now fully support the event and are trying to grow it back up what it used to be.
 The modern tournament is held on hard courts.

 Venue

 The grounds at Beechgrove were laid out in 1870.
 The original Beechgrove Lawn Tennis Club in Moffat was one of the founding members of the Scottish Lawn Tennis Association (now Tennis Scotland) in 1895.